Giant Rabi splitting in metallic cluster-cavity system: Results and discussion

-Fig.~\ref{FigSplitting} shows the dependence of the real parts of the eigen frequencies on the cavity energy $\omega_0$ for different linewidths of the cavity (in meV).
-The Rabi splitting can be found as distance between the two branches at the anticrossing point corresponding to $\omega=\omega_0$ and $\omega=\omega_{pl}$ and it varies from $\approx 0$ meV ($\gamma=8$ meV) to 17 meV (for $\gamma=0.1$ meV).
-The inset illustrates dependence of splitting on $\gamma$.
-Note that the results presented on Fig.~\ref{FigResponse} and \ref{FigSplitting} are in good agreement with each other.
-It should be noted that the increase of the number of the atoms in the cluster $N$ leads to the increasing of the Rabi splitting.
-This increase, however is non proportional to N- our estimations give maximal values of about 25 meV for $Na_{20}$ cluster (as compare to about 20 meV for $Na_8$ cluster).
+Figure~\ref{FigSplitting} shows the dependence of the real parts of the eigen frequencies on the cavity energy $\omega_0$ for different linewidths of the cavity (in meV).
+The Rabi splitting can be found as a distance between the two branches at the anticrossing point corresponding to $\omega=\omega_0$ and $\omega=\omega_{pl}$.
+It varies from $\approx 0$ meV ($\gamma=6.5$ meV) to 4.2 meV (for $\gamma=2.2$ meV).
+Insets illustrate dependences of the splitting on the inverse lifetimes $\gamma$ and $\delta$.
+Note, that the results presented in Fig.~\ref{FigResponse} and \ref{FigSplitting} are in good agreement with each other.